Directions and industry requirements are regularly updated

 - supply of personal hygiene supplies – soap, hand sanitiser

-- employee training and awareness of latest coronavirus (COVID-19) information
+- employee training and awareness of latest COVID-19 information

 - additional cleaning

-- changed work arrangements, for example, reduced workforce, staggered shifts and break times
+- changed work arrangements, for example, staggered shifts and break times

-Maintaining 1.5m distance between employees, customers and other visitors to the premises is essential to prevent the spread of coronavirus (COVID-19).
+Maintaining 1.5m distance between employees, customers and other visitors to the premises is essential to prevent the spread of COVID-19.

 In consultation with employees and independent contractors, employers should develop a plan to ensure physical distancing is maintained.
 This could include, where reasonably practical, staggering start times and breaks for staff members.